 Tangerine, the well-known online bank, offers pre-fab portfolios of lower-fee index mutual funds or exchange traded funds (ETFs) that are as simple as you can get.
 You choose the investment fund with your preferred asset allocation (the proportion of stocks vs. bonds in your portfolio, more on this below) and that’s it, you’re done.
-The management expense ratio (MER) fees on these portfolios range from 0.72% to 1.07%, depending on which one you choose.
-That’s a significant savings over the 2% charged by actively managed mutual funds; on a $100,000 portfolio you’d save between $993 and $1,280 annually, which is added to your investment returns and will compound over time.
+The management expense ratio (MER) fees on these portfolios range from 0.72% to 1.06%, depending on which one you choose.
+That’s a significant savings over the 2% charged by a typical actively managed equity fund; on a $100,000 portfolio you’d save between $993 and $1,280 annually, which is added to your investment returns and will compound over time.

 But do the holdings in these funds perform as well as actively managed funds?
 I was an investment advisor with Tangerine from 2013 to 2018.
-Part of my duties was to compare Tangerine clients’ mutual funds held at other banks and mutual fund dealers to the Tangerine index-based mutual fund portfolios (they did not yet offer the ETF portfolios at that time).
+Part of my role was to compare Tangerine clients’ mutual funds held at other banks and mutual fund dealers to the Tangerine index-based mutual fund portfolios (they did not yet offer the ETF portfolios at that time).
 There was no comparison.
-It was extremely rare to find a higher-fee mutual fund mix that beat the Tangerine approach.
+It was extremely rare to find a higher-fee mutual fund mix that beat the Tangerine approach over the long-term.
 Chalk that up to the lower fees and the passive (indexing) investment approach.

 Because there are so many ETFs to choose from, and you need to buy and trade the funds yourself as a self-directed investor, this Couch Potato method requires a certain comfort level with managing your own investments.
 But many MoneySense readers know that it’s well worth the time and energy to do the research and go the DIY route.